Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 780 Ti should be a lot faster than the GeForce GTX 960 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 780 Ti should perform quite a bit faster than the GeForce GTX 960 in general. (explain)

-Texel RateThe GeForce GTX 780 Ti should be much (about 191%) more effective at AF than the GeForce GTX 960. (explain)
+Texel RateThe GeForce GTX 780 Ti is a lot (approximately 191%) faster with regards to texture filtering than the GeForce GTX 960. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison